LindsayYoung/python-class/README.md

 ***
 # Sixth Class!
+07/23/2014

 Classes, objects, and more!

 See *lesson-6/slides.pdf* for class slides and *lesson-6/restaurant.py* for in-class exercises.

+***
+# Seventh Class!
+07/30/2014

+API!

+APIs are ways that you can ask a question to a computer and get an answer.

+Before we get started, you will need an API key to access Sunlight APIs. go ahead and get one [here](http://sunlightfoundation.com/api/accounts/register/).

+Now we are going to walk through using the query builder [here](http://tryit.sunlightfoundation.com/congress).

+Let's look at makeing this process easier by using [requests](http://docs.python-requests.org/en/latest/).

+See all the Sunlight API's [here](http://sunlightfoundation.com/api/)

 ***
 #Additional resources